damien-urruty-sonarsource/SSETestClient/README.md

 > ./gradlew run

-The client should remain active forever.
+The client should remain active forever, reconnecting as soon as the request finishes.

 A server implementation can be found at [SSETestServer](https://github.com/damien-urruty-sonarsource/SSETestServer).